Do you have undisclosed offshore income?

 Aaron Fitchett

-Partner
+Managing Partner

-Aaron is the Partner in Charge at Baumgartners.
+Aaron is the Managing Partner of Baumgartners.
 He specialises in complex tax matters, is a Chartered Tax Adviser with over 25 years’ experience advising private and corporate clients on a wide range of tax and commercial matters.
 Aaron also represents clients in disputes with the Australian Tax Office.
-Aaron holds a Master of Taxation from UNSW and is an active member of the Taxation Institute of Australia.
+Aaron holds a Bachelor of Taxation and Master of Taxation from UNSW and is an active member of the Taxation Institute of Australia.

 Recent articles by Aaron